Clario

 CLARIO, formerly ERT and Bioclinica, is a technology company specializing in clinical services and customizable medical devices to biopharmaceutical and healthcare organizations.
 It offers centralized cardiac safety and respiratory efficacy services in drug development and also collects, analyzes and distributes electronic patient-reported outcomes (ePRO) in multiple modalities across all phases of clinical research.

+Operations

+Clario provides technology and services for collecting and analyzing clinical trial data used to evaluate the safety and effectiveness of treatments.
+Its services cover electronic clinical outcome assessments, medical imaging, cardiac safety, and respiratory measurements.
+Its technology has been used in approximately 26,000 clinical trials and has supported studies associated with about 70 percent of drug approvals in the United States.